Investing in your 30s: How to build wealth while managing risk

 Your 30s can feel like a juggling act: career steps, rent or a first mortgage, maybe childcare, and the odd curveball you didn’t budget for.
 Money feels more real because every choice shows up somewhere else—on your statement, in your calendar, or in what you can say yes to.

 This is the decade to turn good intentions into habits.
 Set a saving rhythm you can keep, start (or tidy up) your investing, and choose a level of risk that lets you sleep at night.
-Small, repeatable moves—automating contributions, paying down costly debt, and keeping a simple, diversified portfolio—do more heavy lifting than big one-off pushes.
+Small, repeatable moves, such as automating contributions, paying down costly debt and keeping a simple diversified portfolio, may be more sustainable than big one-off pushes.

 Financial priorities to set in your 30s